carolineberger/TransitMap/README.md

 To get the list of supported feeds, you can use this JSON API (note that this API updates daily): https://api.transitapp.com/v3/feeds?detailed=1
-The code should be published on GitHub or Bitbucket so we can easily look at it.
-Please use Objective-C on iOS and either Java or Kotlin on Android.